 define your services as interfaces and implement them in a separate class.
 Also, you should use a dependency injection

-to provide the dependencies to the services, repositories, view models, etc.,
+framework like Koin or Dagger/Hilt to provide the dependencies to the services, repositories, view models, etc.,

 based on the architecture of your application.